effype/shepp-logan-phantom/README.md

 # Shepp-Logan Phantom

 I know how difficult it is to implement this model, which is why I present the simplest solution.
 Enjoy!
-I some kind of filtration of real model, so this model doesn't count anything.
+I do some kind of filtration of real model, so this model doesn't count anything.
 Just filtrate.
 You can create your own model based on the table:

 |Ellipse  | Center         |  Major Axis  | Minor Axis  | Theta | Gray level  |